jcreinhold/synthtorch/README.md

 the README) for a non-exhaustive list of some papers relevant to the work in this package.

 We also support a *non*-DNN-based synthesis package called [synthit](https://gitlab.com/jcreinhold/synthit).
+There is also a seperate package to gather quality metrics of the synthesis result called [synthqc](https://gitlab.com/jcreinhold/synthqc).

 ** Note that this is an **alpha** release.
 If you have feedback or problems, please submit an issue (it is very appreciated) **